sgalkina/gnomic/README.md

 # Gnomic

-*Gnomic* is a formal grammar and software package for describing genotypes and phenotypes of microbial strains.
+Gnomic is a grammar for describing genotypes and phenotypes of microbial strains.
 The gnomic grammar is designed to provide a clear, unambiguous, human and machine readable, genotype definition notation with flexibility in the level of detail of the definition.
+Gnomic comes with NodeJS package for parsing and analysis, written in ECMAScript 2015.

 ## Installation

-At this point, an NPM package for Gnomic is available.
-(A PyPi package is planned).
+Install the `gnomic-grammar` package via NPM:

+    npm install gnomic-grammar

 ## Usage